HobbieJ/aws-secrets/README.md

-# CLI Tool: Secret Manager to ENV for AWS
+# AWS Secrets
 ## An easy way to grab project secrets from AWS' Secret Manager
+by Jacob Hobbie

 ### About
 Basically, I wanted to create an easier and safer system for grabbing `.env` credentials for projects my team used.
 I only later figured out how many of these clients already existed out in the internet after I started, so here's another one, and I hope you like it.